-Certification and Degree Incentive Guidelines and Request Form PDF State Employee Fee Waiver (formerly PC 191) and/or Audit/Non-Credit Program EMPLOYEES: In order to take a course at the University, follow these steps: APPLY First, apply to the university and pay the \$25 application fee online.
+Certification and Degree Incentive Guidelines and Request Form State Employee Fee Waiver (formerly PC 191) and/or Audit/Non-Credit Program EMPLOYEES: In order to take a course at the University, follow these steps: APPLY First, apply to the university and pay the \$25 application fee online.
 Note: If you ever miss a semester, you will have to re-apply and pay the \$25 again.
-Troto.
-If you over files a semester, you will have to re-apply and pay the \$25 again.
-REGISTER Then, register and pay for the course(s) hereor via myTSU (choose "Banner Services" tab & "Student").
+DEGIGTED REGISTER Then, register and pay for the course(s) hereor via myTSU (choose "Banner Services" tab & "Student").
 If you find that you have a HOLD on your record, contact the Academic Success office in order for them to remove it.
 Be prepared to furnish them your T#.
-Then, complete the above Fee Waiver Form, have your manager approve it, and cond Then, complete the above Fee Waiver Form, have your manager approve it, and send it to Carey Wallace in Human Resources for approval. it to Garey Wallace III Thurlan Nessources for approval.
+Then, complete the above Fee Waiver Form, have your manager approve it, and send it to Carey Wallace in Human Resources for approval.
 If you are taking the class at TSU, HR will forward the approved form to the TSU Bursar's Office.
 If you are taking a class at another institution, you can either pick up the approved form from Carey Wallace or let Carey/HR know where to fax it.
-Request for Tuition Reimbursement PDF Request for Fee Discount for Spouse and/or Dependent PDF Request for Work-Aid Services PDF
+Request for Tuition Reimbursement Request for Fee Discount for Spouse and/or Dependent Request for Work-Aid Services